Stochastic differential equations driven by fractional Brownian motion and Poisson point process: Preliminaries

-\no {\bf 1.
-Fractional calculus}
+\subsection{Fractional calculus}

-We begin by a brief review of the deterministic fractional calculus.
-We refer to the book Samko-Kilbas-Mariachev \cite{SKM} for an exhaustive survey on the subject.
+We begin with a brief review of the deterministic fractional calculus.
+We refer to the book Samko, Kilbas and Marichev \cite{SKM} for an exhaustive survey on the subject.
 We first recall some basic definitions.